-Welcome to the Canadian portal for information and resources about smoke from wildland fires.
-We provide access to services and data for professionals in the air quality, health & safety, emergency management, and science & research communities as well as the public.
-We are also a community of practice that advances policies, plans & organizations to address wildland fire smoke issues.
+Welcome to the Canadian portal for information about wildland fire weather and smoke.
+From here you can access the BlueSky Canada smoke forecasts, fire weather forecasts, fire information, and the BlueSky Playground.
+The Weather Forecast Research Team at the University of British Columbia produces these research forecasts with support from multiple agencies.
+These tools and data serve professionals in the air quality, health & safety, emergency management, and science & research communities as well as the public.
+We are also a community of practice that advances policies, plans & organizations to address wildland fire and smoke issues.

-Fire data acquisition, reconciliation and GIS database system.
-Data streams are available for browsing and downloading in multiple formats, as well as for use in modelling and forecasting systems.
+Fire data acquisition, reconciliation and GIS database.
+Data streams with satellite hotspot detects and ground reports are available for browsing and downloading in multiple formats for use in modelling and forecasting systems.

 Ad hoc, on-demand smoke modelling tool.
 Create emissions scenarios for prescribed burns and wildfires, then model and view the resulting smoke dispersion forecast.

-Interactive, high-resolution gridded Fire Weather Index forecasts for use in wildfire models and wildfire incident command briefings.
+Interactive, high-resolution Fire Weather Index forecasts using gridded numerical weather prediction data for use in wildfire models and wildfire incident command briefings.

 Current operations supported by: